Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
+Click for DetailsThe card at the left of the lower line represents the person or qualities that will sustain your spiritual journey.
 Nine of Wands (Strength): A pause in the current struggle to ready oneself.
 Preparation to meet the final conclusive onslaught.
 Forces assembled in anticipation of trials and tribulations.
 The steeling of the will to stand or fall.
 A line drawn in the sand.